 - Clustrix recommends provisioning enough disk space so that the cluster has enough space to reprotect after an unexpected failure.
 See Allocating Disk Space for Fault Tolerance and Availability

 The default configuration for ClustrixDB is MAX_FAILURES = 1, which indicates REPLICAS = 2.

-In the following example, Table A is configured with SLICES = 2 and REPLICAS = 2 (default is MAX_FAILURES = 1).
+In the following example, Table A is configured with SLICES = 2 and REPLICAS = 2 (default for MAX_FAILURES = 1).
 Slices are labeled A1, and A2, and A3 and prime notation is used to denote replicas.
 A1 and A1' are different replicas of the same slice.